 How Does A VoIP Adapter Work?Posted on: 2015-10-14 | Categories: VoIP VoIP Phones VoIP Services VoIP Technology

-However, you cannot simply plug the instrument into the router (or computer) to make it work.
-This is because landlines are not equipped with the hardware to translate voice signals into digital packets that can be transmitted through the Internet.
+You cannot plug the device into the router (or computer) to make it work.
+This is because landlines are not equipped with hardware to translate voice signals into digital packets that are transmitted through the Internet.

-In order to use the analog phone with VoIP, users need an intermediary device – the Analog Telephone Adapter (ATA).
+In order to use the analog phone with the VoIP phone systems, users need Analog Telephone Adapter (ATA).

-The device may be called different names by various manufacturers but its essential function is the same – convert voice signal into data packets, authenticate the instrument on the VoIP service, provide dial tone, interpret touch tones etc.
+The device is called different names by manufacturers, but its’ essential functions are the same, convert voice signal into data packets, authenticate the instrument on the VoIP phone system, provide dial tone, interpret touch tones and more.

 What does it look like?

-An ATA device usually consists of a small enclosure with multiple ports (to provide connections to the landline and the router) as well as a power source.
+An analog telephone adapter (ATA) device has a small enclosure with multiple ports (to provide connections to the landline and the router) and the power source.

-Some adapters also come with FXO ports (Foreign Exchange Office) which can connect a POTS line to the device and is often used as a failover or lifeline (in case the Internet/VoIP service goes down).
+Some adapters also come with foreign exchange office ports (FXO), which connect a POTS line to the device and is often used as a failover or lifeline for the phone systems (in case the Internet/VoIP service goes down).

 Types of VoIP Adapters